 - Ninny’s loyalty to a clearly cuffed man also screams Molly and Dro.

 - Ninny’s “boyfriend” clearly isn’t hurt by her looseness as his side chick enters the picture as soon as Ninny leaves with the master (i.e. Issa’s booty-call neighbor).

 Even if the parallels between Insecure and Due North don’t convince you, how about the parallels between Insecure‘s characters and you, the young adult Black viewer?
 Even within the 18-34 age niche that Insecure is targeting, there is a huge diversity of realities that the show captures expertly.

 The battles that Molly, Lawrence, and Issa fight at their very different jobs give you realistic looks at 2017-style racism.
 Nightlife settings vary greatly from expensive dinner soirées to sweaty twerk fests.
-Also, the social class statuses of main and recurring characters are shown in a believably wide range: we get a high-end lawyer, a college-educated app developer, a broke K-12 educator, a genuinely bougie lightskinned couple, a grinding music nigga who thankfully isn’t just a rapper, a Blood nigga with children in the ‘jects, and regular paycheck-to-paycheck niggas.
+Also, the social class statuses of main and recurring characters are shown in a believably wide range: we get a high-end lawyer, a college-educated app developer, a broke K-12 educator, a genuinely bougie lightskinned couple, a grinding artist who thankfully isn’t just a rapper, a Blood with children in the ‘jects, and regular paycheck-to-paycheck niggas.
 Given this complex representation of Black folk, Insecure still manages to reel everyone in with the shared struggle of young adults caught between chasing the finest pieces of ass and building toward a monogamous fairytale.

 The world of Insecure is expanding in a beautiful way.
 Drama between the main characters still drives the series forward, but the writers have quickly grown the show into a colorful exposé on young adult Black American life.
 There’s room for all kinds of Black folk, a show that doesn’t force Black viewers into identifying with a stereotype while still giving us enough of a common narrative to rally around together.